S. 3023: Safe Cloud Storage Act

 1

-Blocks many civil and criminal cases against approved companies when they store or process child sexual abuse evidence for law enforcement under contract.
+Blocks most civil claims and criminal charges against an approved vendor for storing or processing child sexual abuse evidence under contract for law enforcement.

 2